RIBA Charles Jencks Award

 The RIBA Charles Jencks Award was established with prize money awarded to Charles Jencks from the Nara Gold Medal, which he received in 1992.

-The RIBA remains grateful to Charles and his family, as great supporters of ideas in architecture, and consistently enthusiastic about the power of finely conceived design to move the emotions, and provoke thought.
-The RIBA Jencks Award typified this, and provided us with some unforgettable evenings at the RIBA.
+The RIBA remains grateful to the family of Charles Jencks for their support of ideas in architecture, and their enthusiasm about the power of finely conceived design to move emotions and provoke thought.

-The selection process starts in April or May of each year, when members of a judging panel comprising of the RIBA President, and others agreed by the Jencks family and the RIBA, are invited to submit up to three nominations.
+The selection process starts in April or May of each year, when members of a judging panel comprising the RIBA President and other individuals agreed by the Jencks family and the RIBA are invited to submit up to three nominations each.
 A meeting then takes place in May or June at the RIBA, where judges are requested to support their nominations and agree on a winner.

 - 2018: Alejandro Aravena